As far as leadership skills go, how good are you at being a loser? How prepared are you to lose?

 Well, it ain’t all about you.
 It’s about all of us.
 If you don’t get that we’re all not equal in the roles we provide, you’re probably still thinking it’s all about you.

-Tom summed up his philosophy comparing his team to the left tackle on a football team.
-Think about a great touchdown pass where the quarterback scrambles to his right a bit, sets up and then heaves a pass down field.
-The receiver makes a one-handed catch, spins out of a tackle and heads toward the end zone.
+Tom summed up his philosophy by comparing his team to the left tackle on a football team.
+Think about a great touchdown pass where the quarterback scrambles to his right a bit, sets up, and then heaves a pass down the field.
+The receiver makes a one-handed catch, spins out of a tackle, and heads toward the end zone.